 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between Madrid and Cordoba is 1 hour and 48 minutes and the fastest journey time is 1 hour and 40 minutes.
-On an average weekday, there are 28 trains per day travelling from Madrid to Cordoba.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Madrid and Cordoba is 1 hour and 48 minutes, with around 20 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Madrid to Cordoba without having to change trains.
-There are 27 direct trains from Madrid to Cordoba.
+There are 20 direct trains from Madrid to Cordoba each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Madrid to Cordoba leaves at 07:00.
 Times and services may vary during weekends and holidays.

 The last train from Madrid to Cordoba leaves at 21:00.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Madrid to Cordoba cover a distance of around 184 miles (296 km) during the journey.